matthewpanizza/SolarPack-MPPT/README.md

 # SolarPack-MPPT
 Repository for a Solar Maximum Power Point Tracker boost converter using a TI F28069M-LAUNCHXL.
+This project uses a modified version of the firmware for the [Texas Instruments MPPT Evaluation Board](https://www.ti.com/tool/TIDM-SOLAR-DCDC).
 Initially written on 1/18/2025.

 ## Background
 This hardware is designed to take variable input voltage from a solar array and boost it up to a higher voltage for charging a battery.
 It implements a Maximum Power Point Tracking algorithm that attempts to source the greatest amount of power from the solar array.
 See the following sections for information about the MPPT: